-We're creating financial services that serve.
-Our teammates are committed to developing award-winning technology, services that make your life easier, and diverse thinking that inspires new ideas.
+We're creating a better way to bank.
+Our teammates are committed to developing award-winning technology, financial services that make your life easier, products that are never status quo and diverse thinking that inspires new ideas.
 We have a fierce commitment to:

-- "Do It Right" - For all things money, being the ally people deserve. - Giving back to our communities-primarily focused on reducing barriers to economic mobility through financial education, affordable housing, workforce preparedness, and digital job training.
+- "Do It Right" - Treat every customer equally with honesty and integrity. - Give back to our communities-primarily focused on reducing barriers to economic mobility through financial education, affordable housing, workforce preparedness and digital job training.